Best travel eSIM for China in 2026

 What is FUP on a China eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan.
 Because China plans run as roaming products, an unlimited tier can carry a daily high-speed cap before throttling.
-The plans table on this page lists each brand's allowance and throttle once verified, and never carries an invented limit.
+The plans table on this page lists each brand's allowance and throttle, and never carries an invented limit.

 Sources and retrieval dates

 Every factual claim about China's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 - [1] Wikipedia, Telecommunications in China, retrieved 30 May 2026.
 The three national MNOs are China Mobile, China Unicom and China Telecom, with China Broadnet as the fourth operator; regulator named as the Ministry of Industry and Information Technology (MIIT).